gustafnk/microservice-websites/index.md

 #### [Edge Side Includes](#edge-side-includes)

-[Edge-Side Include](https://en.wikipedia.org/wiki/Edge_Side_Includes) (ESI) is a technology that provides a declarative way to include content on the server-side, like this:
+[Edge-Side Include](https://en.wikipedia.org/wiki/Edge_Side_Includes) (ESI) is a technology that provides a declarative way to include content on the server side, like this:

 ```html
 <esi:include src="/shopping-cart">
 ```

-Edge Side Includes is today the most popular way of transcluding content on the server-side.
+Edge Side Includes is today the most popular way of transcluding content on the server side.

 <div class="fact-box">
 <dl class="typl8-lining">